 Mainstream mortgages typically take up to 6>8 weeks to complete, Auction purchases typically need to be fulfilled within 28 days.

 Bridging Finance will cover the purchase and build.
-The exit will be the mortgage secured on the property once the development is completed.
+The exit will be the mortgage secured on the property once the development is completed and/or sale of completed units.

 Quick Payments – Release of Funds